 Deferred income tax is provided in full using the liability method and based on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the consolidated financial statements.
 However, deferred tax liabilities are not recognised if they arise from the initial recognition of goodwill.
-Deferred income tax is also not recognised if it arises from the initial recognition, other than a business combination, and at the time of the transaction affects neither accounting nor taxable profit or loss.
+Deferred income tax is also not recognised if it arises from the initial recognition of an asset or liability in a transaction, other than a business combination, and at the time of the transaction affects neither accounting nor taxable profit or loss.
 Deferred income tax is determined using tax rates (and laws) that have been enacted or substantially enacted by the end of the reporting period and are expected to apply when the related deferred income tax asset is realised or the deferred income tax liability is settled.